hannahspixels/obsidian-pokedex/README.md

 # obsidian-pokedex

 A collection of files for use with the application [Obsidian.md](https://obsidian.md/) as a Pokédex which can display relations between Pokémon in a highly interactive and visual manner.
-These files may also be integrated into a personal vault to add a quick and easy way to reference any Pokémon within Obsidian.
-This Pokédex covers numbers 1-1016.
+These files may also be integrated into a personal vault to add a quick and easy way to reference any Pokémon within Obsidian, or a quick and easy way to document any additional connections between Pokémon.
+This Pokédex covers numbers 1-1017.

 ---